AreaLayer/javascript-dlc/docs/run.md

 # LDK

 Please make sure to replace the placeholders 'YOUR_PROVIDER_URL', 'YOUR_CONTRACT_ADDRESS', 'YOUR_PRIVATE_KEY', and 'YOUR_ADDRESS' with the actual values relevant to your setup.
 Additionally, ensure that you have the required dependencies (bitcoin-js and ldk-node-js) installed for the code to work properly.

+# Core Lightning

+Make sure you have the core-lightning package installed in your project (npm install core-lightning).
+Replace the placeholder 'YOUR_LIGHTNING_DIRECTORY' with the path to your Core Lightning data directory.